ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

 This guide will assume there is already a backend API set up.
 At the very least, a `types.rs` file (which you can find under `src-tauri/src/[api name]`).
 For examples of stores, please refer to the **Implementation** section in the sidebar.

-Fair warning, stores can be a bit tricky to figure out!
-Do not hesistate to ask the UI team for help!

 ### Initialization

 First, create a store file called `[store name].ts` file under `src/components/lib`.
 We'll need to import some dependencies.